Vooban/Decision-Trees-For-Knowledge-Discovery/README.md

 ### Define the features and preprocess the car evaluation data set

 We'll preprocess the attributes into redundant features, such as using an integer index (linear) to represent a value for an attribute, as well as also using a one-hot encoding for each attribute's possible values as new features.
-Despite this is redundant, this will help to make the tree smaller since it has more choice on how to split data on each branch.
+Despite the fact that this is redundant, this will help to make the tree smaller since it has more choice on how to split data on each branch.

 ```python